 14:31 – Relating to the Buyer

 Traditionally, salespeople follow a process when customers walk through a business’s door.
 They:

-“Social media and the Internet has changed the buying process.
+“Social media and the Internet have changed the buying process.
 Most buyers have done their due diligence before they ever enter a store.” – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet

 The traditional sales process operates on the belief that the salesperson or business has 100% of the opportunity to sell a product or service.
 Yet, to be a modern business in this internet-based world, you must begin and end your sales differently than the traditional way.
-You must assume your potential customers are knowledgeable and help them pick among their best options.
+You must assume your potential customers are already knowledgeable and need help choosing among their best options.
 You must:

 The modern sales process is essentially a modified sales funnel.
 Rather than 8 steps, it has 5 specific steps.
 It’s more than order-taking or strong-arming.
 It’s relationship building.
 Also, be sure to look for my next article where I’ll be defining and managing your sales team.